MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-indicator-values.md

 caps.latest.revision: 18
 author: "jeannt"
 ms.author: "jeannt"
-manager: "jhubbard"
+manager: "cgronlund"
 ---
 # Convert to Indicator Values
 *Converts categorical values in columns to indicator values*

  Category: [Data Transformation / Manipulation](data-transformation-manipulation.md)

-## Module Overview
+## Module overview

 This article describes how to use the [Convert to Indicator Values](convert-to-indicator-values.md) module in Azure Machine Learning Studio.
 The purpose of this module is to convert columns that contain categorical values into a series of binary indicator columns that can more easily be used as features in a machine learning model.

+## How to configure Convert to Indicator Values

+1. Add the [Convert to Indicator Values](convert-to-indicator-values.md) module to your Azure Machine Learning experiment, and connect it to the dataset containing the columns you want to convert.
+You can find this module under **Data Transformations**, in the **Manipulation** category.

+2. Use the **Column Selector** to choose one or more categorical columns.

+     To ensure that the columns you select are categorical, use [Edit Metadata](edit-metadata.md) before [Convert to Indicator Values](convert-to-indicator-values.md) in your experiment, to mark the target column as categorical.

+3. Select the **Overwrite categorical columns** option if you want to output **only** the new Boolean columns.

+     By default, this option is off, which lets you see the categorical column that is the source, together with the related indicator columns.

+    > [!TIP]
+    >  If you choose the option to overwrite, the source column is not actually deleted or modified.
+Instead, the new columns are generated and presented in the output dataset, and the source column remains available in the workspace.
+    > If you need to see the original data, you can use the [Add Columns](add-columns.md) module at any time to add the source column back in.

+4. Run the experiment.

+### Results

 For example, suppose you have a column with scores that indicate whether a server has a high, medium or low probability of failure.

 |Server ID|Failure score|
 |---------------|-------------------|